Les Quennevais School

-Les Quennevais School (Jèrriais: L'êcole des Tchennevais) is a secondary school, owned and operated by the States of Jersey, and located in the parish of Saint Brélade in Jersey.
+Les Quennevais School (Jèrriais: L'êcole des Tchennevais) is a secondary school, owned and operated by the States of Jersey, and located in the parish of Saint Brélade in Jersey which has a catchment area of students from the west of Island.

 History

+Les Quennevais School and Community Centre was officially opened on 6 June 1966.
+The school was built to accommodate up to 500 pupils but by 1970 the numbers had risen to over 700.
+By 1975 there were over 900 pupils, and approximately 2,000 students registered for the adult classes that were organised through the school.